Home Buying #Industry News #Real Estate

 The Impact of Rising Bond Yields on Mortgage Rates

-With the Canadian economy in a state of uncertainty, bond yields have seen a significant rise, hitting the 4% mark at the end of August, which was a 16-year high.
+With the Canadian economy in a state of uncertainty, bond yields have risen significantly, reaching a 16-year high of 4% at the end of August 2023.
 This rise in bond yields has had a knock-on effect on mortgage rates.
-Borrowers are faced with higher interest rates, leading to an increased cost of borrowing.
+Borrowers are faced with higher interest rates, resulting in increased borrowing costs.

 Frequently Asked Questions